chrisnoonan98675/site/xl-deploy/how-to/create-a-provisioning-package.markdown

 * `$DirectoryPath$` is the value specified in the **Directory Path** property of the target environment.
 * `$ProvisioningId$` is the [unique provisioning ID](/xl-deploy/how-to/provision-an-environment.html#the-unique-provisioning-id) that XL Deploy generates.
 * `$rootTemplateName$` is the name of the root template, if the template has a root template or is a root template.
-* `$ordinal$` is the value of the provisioned's ordinal.
-This is based on the cardinality property.
-It is omitted when the ordinal is 1.
 * `$templateName$` is the name of the template when it is nested under a root template.

 You can change this rule by specifying the optional **Instance Name** property on the template.
 The resulting ID would look like: